-Like sand in an hour glass, so are disappearing the days of summer.
-With less than a month before the kids head back to school, time is fleeting to get in one last trip.
-Here’s four family vacation ideas in the High Sierra that you shouldn’t pass up before fall hits!
+Like sand in an hour glass, so are disappearing the days of summer weather.
+With most kids already back to school, time is fleeting to get in one last “summer” trip.
+Here’s seven family vacation ideas in the High Sierra that you shouldn’t pass up before fall hits!

 Why Be Normal When You Can Visit The Upside Down House